chinamike65/hugo-tuolesi/content/book3/book3en.md

 In a dharma conference, Master Shuofuwuhan explained 15 treatises at the same time, for three consecutive months without interruption; two books were finished early, and the other two were added immediately.
 A total of 17 treatises were lectured before and after the dharma conference. .
 At another Dharma conference, he explained twenty-one great treatises on the same day.

 There was even a marvelous event in which twenty-nine great treatises were simultaneously lectured at the Dharma conference, which was admirable.
-These wonderful lectures have never happened before in India and Tibet.
+These wonderful lectures have never happened before in India or Tibet.

-There are more than 600 volumes of the Great Prajna Sutra, which Buddha Shakyamuni could finish in one day, and many listeners could fully understand its profound meaning.
+There are more than 600 volumes of the Prajna Paramita Sutra, which Buddha Shakyamuni could finish in one day, and many listeners could fully understand its profound meaning.
 It is only by virtue of language that such a wonderful speech can be performed.

 12